INTRODUCTION TO COMMUNIST MANIFESTO

 At a time when most European countries were still ruled, or at least co-ruled, by kings and nobles, Marx had the vision to see that the bourgeoisie was taking over.
 "Bourgeoisie" had originally meant the inhabitants of cities, but by the Romantic age the term had come to mean the middle classes, whether they lived in cities or not.
 Businessmen from the greatest textile magnates to the smallest hole-in-the-wall shopkeepers, doctors, lawyers, teachers and other educated and professional people, all the groups that we now call "white collar workers" were part of the bourgeoisie.
 Marx often felt compelled to give a narrow economic definition of the bourgeoisie--"the owners of the means of capitalist production"--but he used the term to indicate the middle classes as a whole.

-Preceding quote from: The Communist Manifesto, Karl Marx and Friedrich Engels; the Revolutionary Economic, Political, and Social Treatise That Has Transfigured the World translation by Samuel Moore, edited by Joseph Katz, copyrighted 1964, first published by Pocket Books, New York, NY.
-Library ISBN - 13:9780671678814 and 10:0671678817.
-Soft cover book is available at [email protected]
+Preceding quote from: The Communist Manifesto, Karl Marx and Friedrich Engels; the Revolutionary Economic, Political, and Social Treatise That Has Transfigured the World translation by Samuel Moore, edited by Joseph Katz, copyrighted 1964, first published by Pocket Books, New York, NY, available at simonandschuster.com.

 The following quotation is from page 276 of W. Cleon Skousen's The Naked Communist, (Salt Lake City: Ensign Publishing Company, 1958) Library of Congress Catalog Card Number: 58:14464.